-While viewing the board book in any of the applications, you'll be able to call up a multi-function panel typically from the left side of the screen.
-One of the tabs of this panel is called the Annotation Summary.
+While viewing the meeting book in any of the applications, you'll be able to call up a multi-function panel typically from the right side of the screen.
+One of the tabs of this panel is called the Comments Panel.
 It keeps track of every location in the book where you've made annotations.
 From here, you can easily skip to the page these notes were made by clicking directly on the annotation in the list.
 This is also where annotations can be shared from (more on this below).
 Here's what the Annotation Summary Panel looks like in the web browser:

 Sharing Annotations with other Meeting Attendees